 Direct answers to the critical questions asked by C-suite executives during the strategic transition phase.

 Yes.
-Africa's BPO market is valued at $8.14 billion and growing at nearly 6 percent annually to $10.24 billion by 2029.
-Seven African countries rank in the top 25 of the 2026 Global Outsourcing Talent Index.
-Infrastructure, talent quality, and English proficiency in key markets now consistently meet enterprise delivery standards.
-For European companies, the critical variable is working with a provider that pairs African delivery with EU legal structure which is precisely what Mereb Technologies offers.
+The BPO market in Africa is valued at $8.14 billion and is growing at nearly 6 percent annually toward $10.24 billion by 2029.
+Seven African countries rank in the top 25 of the 2026 Global Engineering Talent Index.
+Infrastructure, talent quality, and English proficiency in key markets now consistently meet corporate delivery standards.
+For European firms, the critical variable is partnering with a provider that links African delivery with an EU legal structure.
+Mereb Technologies was built for exactly this, with a Warsaw entity and an Addis Ababa team under a single EU contract.

-Ethiopia's tech sector is growing at 11.27 percent annually.
-The government has launched a 3,000-seat BPO facility, passed new outsourcing licensing frameworks, and invested in STEM education through the Digital Ethiopia 2025 Strategy.
+Ethiopia's technology sector is growing at 11.27 percent annually.
+The government has launched a 3,000-seat BPO facility, passed new engineering licensing frameworks, and invested in STEM education via the Digital Ethiopia 2025 strategy.
 Microsoft, Google, and Amazon are actively hiring Ethiopian tech talent.
-Mereb Technologies has its primary delivery center in Addis Ababa, giving European clients first-mover access to this market through a fully compliant EU structure.
+Mereb Technologies maintains its primary delivery hub in Addis Ababa, providing European clients with first-mover access to this market via a fully compliant EU structure.

 All client contracts are with Mereb Technologies Sp. z o.o. in Warsaw, Poland an EU-registered company under Polish and EU law.
 GDPR is automatic.
 IP is protected under EU frameworks.
 Data access controls for the Addis Ababa team are governed by the Warsaw entity.
 The delivery location is a pricing advantage, not a compliance risk, because the legal layer sits entirely in the EU.
 Learn more at mereb.tech.